Course Overview

 Liam

 Having come from a Psychology background, the Master of Clinical Neuroscience provided a perfect balance between biological and psychological content, which I sought to learn about.
 The modules in this course included the likes of neuroanatomy, pharmacology, neurophysiology and neuropsychiatry, which did a brilliant job of describing the interrelationship between our minds and bodies.
-Due to COVID, I experienced this entire course online but found the content and quality of the lecturers to have kept me focused and motivated.
-The modules of this course used both continuous assessment and end of semester exams which prevented one from getting overly bogged down thinking about the final few weeks of each semester.
 The small course size provides the opportunity to develop genuine connections with people from different backgrounds.
 I aspire to do the Doctorate in Clinical Psychology when I am ready.
 This course assisted me in making the next step in my learning and landing an Assistant Psychologist Position.
 The opportunity to publish one's dissertation and explore future research also allows one to pursue a career in research.

 in Connect with Liam